paulo-zhang/Template-Metaprogramming-Examples/README.md

 ```

 ## 3 ways to check whether there is a public method called 'test'

+### 1. A NULL paramter could be accepted by a method as a pointer
 ```
 template<typename T> struct has_member_test_v1 {
 	private: